SohamTamba/SohamTamba.github.io/index.markdown

 # Research/Development Activities

+* **Software Development Engineer Intern** at **Audible**

+Ongoing.

  * **Google Summer of Code** under **Julia Programming Language**

 During the summer of 2018, I took part in Google Summer of Code as a student developer and spent 3 months working for Julia Language.
-My project involved developing optimized **parallel implementations of graph algorithms** in pure Julia and **optimising pre-existing implementations** in the LightGraphs library.
+My project involved developing optimized **graph analysis software** in pure Julia and **optimising pre-existing software** in the LightGraphs library.
 The entire experience is documented in my blog.<br>
 [View Blog](//sohamtamba.github.io/GSoC)

  * **Undergraduate Thesis** at **NIT Goa**